 In this step, we are applying the sticker, using the pencil line we made in the previous step.

 Photo 1) Start by laying the battery flat on your table/workbench.
-If it rolls or slides around, place a kitchen towel or toilet paper underneath to stop it from moving too much.
+If it rolls or slides around on your table, place a kitchen towel or tissue paper underneath it to stop it from moving too much.

 Photo 3) Copy the way I am holding the sticker, and very carefully stick it onto the battery, using the straight pencil line as your guide.